-Mobile Home Decor
+Mobile Home Decor is never written about.

 I'm not sure the mainstream media even understands that someone living in a mobile home might want to make their home look nice.
 That seems like an oversight to me and I would like to do something about it.